 - Heat 2 tablespoons of the olive oil in a cast iron or non-stick skillet.
 Add the crumbled tempeh, cumin, and oregano.
 Stir and cook until tempeh is lightly browned, about 5-7 minutes.
 Transfer tempeh to a bowl and set aside.

 - Add the other 1 tablespoon of olive oil to the same skillet.
-Add the onion, green bell pepper, mushrooms, and zucchini.
+Add the onion, bell pepper, and zucchini.
 Cook for 3-5 minutes or until onion is translucent.

-- Stir in the garlic, tomatoes, salsa, green chiles, broth, and quinoa.
+- Stir in the garlic, tomatoes, salsa, broth, and quinoa.
 Bring to a simmer and cover.
 Cook for 15 minutes, stirring occasionally.